Beginner RC drones

 More advanced drones can even have their motor direction reversed in a split-second by the flight controller, and this feature is becoming more common as drones get more advanced.
 Reversing the motor direction basically means sustained inverted flight is possible, and more advanced '3D' tricks are flyable.

 So, then, beginner rc drones are widely available these days, albeit at a cost to the poor planes and helicopters.
-Remember, buying something small and cheap is better to start with, and if you want to fly your drone indoors then get something no bigger than your hand.
-Also buy one that carries a range of spare parts -particularly the rotor blades that can fly off and easily become lost.
+Remember, buying something small and cheap is better to start with, and if you want to fly your drone indoors around the house then get something no bigger than your hand.
+Also buy one that carries a range of spare parts - particularly the rotor blades that can fly off and easily become lost.

 Shopping for beginner RC drones?